weskoerber/weskoerber.com/content/posts/zig-windows-service.md

 that the two functions can access.
 However, I really don't like global data, and try avoid it as much as possible.

-You'll note that in the previous section I chose to register our `serviceControl` function via `RegisterServiceCtrlHandlerExA` instead of `RegisterServiceCtrlHandlerA`.
-This was intentional.
+You'll note that in the following section I choose to register our `serviceControl` function via `RegisterServiceCtrlHandlerExA` instead of `RegisterServiceCtrlHandlerA`.
+This is intentional.
 The former allows us to pass in a pointer that gets forwarded to `serviceMain`.

 Let's create a simple `ServiceData` struct that we can provide to the control registration.

 ```zig
 const ServiceData = struct {